-One of the best-preserved medieval castles in the country, Carrickfergus Castle offers picturesque harbour views alongside its often turbulent history.
-Built in 1177, this much-besieged castle withstood invasions from Irish, English, Scottish and French armies, before going on to serve as a garrison during World War I and an air raid shelter during World War II.
-Today, preserved as an ancient monument by the Government of Northern Ireland, Carrickfergus Castle enjoys an altogether tranquil existence as a wedding venue and year-round visitor attraction.
+One of the best-preserved medieval castles in the country, Carrickfergus Castle has picturesque harbor views and a turbulent history.
+Built in 1177, this much-besieged castle withstood invasions from Irish, English, Scottish, and French armies.
+Then it served as a garrison during World War I and an air raid shelter during World War II.
+Today, this ancient monument is preserved by the Government of Northern Ireland.
+It is a peaceful place and occasionally even serves as a wedding venue.

 The Dark Hedges

-Instantly recognisable to fans of HBO’s Game of Thrones, the Dark Hedges, a distinctive avenue of interlocking beech trees near Ballymoney in County Antrim, is one of the most photographed tourist attractions in all of Northern Ireland.
-Dating from the Eighteenth Century, this atmospheric avenue was planted by James Stewart, who wanted visitors to be suitably wowed as they approached his Georgian mansion, Gracehill House.
-I think it can be agreed that he achieved his objective!
-To experience the true magical wonder of the Dark Hedges, visit early in the morning to avoid the crowds, or at dusk, when you may encounter the Dark Hedges resident ghost, ‘The Grey Lady’.
+Instantly recognizable to fans of HBO’s Game of Thrones, the Dark Hedges is a distinctive avenue of interlocking beech trees near Ballymoney in County Antrim.
+It is one of the most photographed attractions in Northern Ireland.
+Dating from the 18th century, these evocative trees were planted by James Stewart, who wanted to impress visitors as they approached his Georgian mansion, Gracehill House.
+To experience the true magic of the Dark Hedges, visit early in the morning or at dusk, when you may meet the Dark Hedges’ resident ghost, The Grey Lady.

 Carrick-a-Rede Rope Bridge